 Practicing tongue twisters can train your tongue to pronounce similar-sounding words better.

-Record yourself speaking and after your speech.
-By listening to your own recordings, you will know what you need to improve on in your speaking skills.
+Record yourself speaking in english and after your speech.
+By listening to your own recordings, you will know what you need to improve on in your english speaking skills.

 Engage with good wordplays and English puns.